-Agriculture is the predominate land use in the area.
+Agriculture is the predominant land use in the area.
 Farming in the area includes traditional commodity crop production (corn and soybean) along with areas used for hay production and animal pasturage.

-Map 4: Mooney Creek-Old Man's Creek Watershed (Source: mywaterway.epa.gov, June 2022) The watershed is indicated by the blue/dotted line.
-Windham is indicated by the point
+Map 5: Mooney Creek-Old Man's Creek Watershed (Source: mywaterway.epa.gov, June 2022)

+The watershed is indicated by the blue shading with Old Man's Creek as a blue line.
+Windham is indicated by the point.

-Windham is within the Mooney Creek-Old Man's Creek watershed, which includes parts of Johnson County and Iowa County (Map 4).
+Windham is within the Mooney Creek-Old Man's Creek watershed, which includes parts of Johnson County and Iowa County (Map 5).